vcarl/blog/src/pages/wayfair-walkout-organizing.md

 introduction sets the stage for the rest of the letter, explaining for whom it speaks and what issues they're speaking about.

-However I think some parts of this might be poorly received by a leader within Wayfair.
+However, I think some parts of this might be poorly received by a leader within Wayfair.
 If I were asked to edit this, I might have changed it to,